vinayakkankanwadi/CarND-Behavioral-Cloning-P3/README.md

 - Architecture and Training Documentation
   - Is the solution design documented?
     - Document the approach for deriving and designing a solution(model architecture fit)
+  - Is the model architecture documented?
     - Document the model architecture type used, layers, size using visualizations each qualities
+  - Is the creation of the training dataset and training process documented?
     - Document and provide sample how the model was trained and its dataset characteristics
 - Simulation
   - Is the car able to navigate correctly on test data?